- 1 Excretory system in humans beings

 Infection, injuries or restricted blood flow to kidneys reduce the normal activity of kidneys.

-This led to the accumulation of poisonous wastes in the body, that can even lead to death.
+This led to the accumulation of poisonous wastes in the body, which can even lead to death.

 It is a device to remove nitrogenous waste products from the blood through dialysis.